Main Content

 The VPTRC Overview

-The Violence Prevention and Transformation Research Collaborative (VPTRC) is a new initiative housed in the School of Social Work and Criminal Justice at the University of Washington Tacoma that focuses on the study and prevention of violence in general and mass shootings, school violence, and hate crimes, in particular.
-With funding support from the Vatheuer Family Foundation and the Koshka Foundation for Safe Schools, the VPTRC has two main objectives:
+The Violence Prevention and Transformation Research Collaborative (VPTRC) is an initiative housed in the School of Social Work and Criminal Justice at the University of Washington Tacoma dedicated to understanding and preventing violence—particularly school violence, mass shootings, and hate/bias crimes.
+Supported by the Vatheuer Family Foundation and the Koshka Foundation for Safe Schools, the VPTRC integrates research, education, and community partnerships to build safer and more resilient schools and communities.
+The VPTRC pursues two core goals:

-- Conducting groundbreaking research on the causes and prevention of various forms of violence
+- Conducting rigorous, interdisciplinary research on the causes and prevention of violence

-- Sharing this knowledge widely with scholars, practitioners, policy makers, and the public in order to make change and reduce violence in our society.
+- Turning research into action by sharing knowledge with scholars, practitioners, policymakers, and the public to drive meaningful, evidence-based change and reduce violence in our society

 Recent news